pranavkasar163-hub/sql_data-warehouse-project/README.md

-# Dara Warehouse anfd  Analytics Project
+# Dara Warehouse and  Analytics Project
 Building a modern data warehouse with sql server, including etl process, data modelling and analytics

 Welcome to  DataWarehouse and Analytcis project (Data Engineering)